Contact geometric mechanics: the Tulczyjew triples: Contact Hamiltonian mechanics

 \subsection{Contact Hamiltonian vector field}

 Let us recall that the symplectic $\Rt$-principal bundle associated with the contact manifold $\sJ^1L^\ast$ is $\sT^*L^\ti$.
 Before we pass to the Hamiltonian side of the contact Tulczyjew triple, let us fix a line bundle $L\rightarrow M$ and calculate in coordinates the Hamiltonian vector field associated with a 1-homogeneous Hamiltonian on $\sT^\ast L^\times$.
-Recall that $\sT^\ast L^\times\rightarrow \sJ^1L^\ast$ is canonically a symplectic $\R^\times$-principal bundle, with the $\Rt$-action being the phase lift of the obvious action $h_s$ on $L^\ti$, and the canonical symplectic form $\zw_{L^\ti}$ on $\sT^*\Lt$.
-Starting with coordinates $(x^i,\zt)$ on $\Lt$, associated with a local trivialization, the action $h^*_s={\dts}h_s$ in the adapted coordinates reads
+Recall that $\sT^\ast L^\times\rightarrow \sJ^1L^\ast$ is canonically a symplectic $\R^\times$-principal bundle, with the $\Rt$-action being the phase lift of the obvious action $k$ on $L^\ti$ (from now on, with $\mathcal{h}$ we will denote contact Hamiltonians) and the canonical symplectic form $\zw_{L^\ti}$ on $\sT^*\Lt$.
+Starting with coordinates $(x^i,\zt)$ on $\Lt$, associated with a local trivialization, the action ${\dts}k$ in the adapted coordinates reads

 Any 1-homogeneous function on $\sT^\ast L^\times$ is then of the form